 Features include North Staffordshire Railway with Stoke Junction, NSR Engineering Works and engine sheds; Mount Pleasant area with St Paul's church; California Works, Colonial Pottery, Trent & Mersey Canal, gas works, football ground, tramways and depot, St Peter's church, tileries, Newcastle under Lyme Canal, Oakhill Hall, Boothen area with All Saints church, Boothen Farm, earthenware works, Market Hall, Manor House, Stokeville area, Penkhull area and St Thomas church, Holly Bank, etc. For many the Minton works on London Road will be of especial interest.
-On the reverse we include a list of private residents from a 1900 directory.

 The map links up with sheets 18.01 Stoke & Shelton to the north, 18.06 Fenton to the east, 18.09 Trent Vale to the south.